-And in times when we are becoming more and more conscious of what we consume, an alternative for raw egg white had to be found.
+And in times when we are becoming more conscious of what we consume, an alternative for raw egg white had to be found.

-What aquafaba does not do is smoothing the alcohol taste.
+What aquafaba does not do is smoothen the alcohol taste.
 But for the majority of cocktails, this isn't a deal-breaker.
-It's still a genial alternative, and you definitely give it a try.
+It's still a brilliant alternative, and you definitely give it a try.

 What is Aquafaba used for?